What is wrong with being one of Jehovah's Witnesses?

 In contrast, mainstream Christianity provides numerous activities for children ranging from Sunday school to clubs, music nights and camping trips.

-As discussed in the section on paedophilia, the Watchtower policies on child molestation has been to protect the reputation of the Watchtower Society ahead of the wellbeing of the children.
+Most horrific, as discussed in detail at paedophilia, Watchtower policies on child abuse protect the reputation of the Watchtower Society ahead of the wellbeing of the children.
+This has led to a string of out of court settlements and court judgements, with Watchtower paying victims tens of millions of dollars.

 "… the witness upbringing still defines much of me and this is the difficulty for many of us.
 I've resigned myself to never truly belonging anywhere now - it's too late to recoup the things lost in childhood, and these religious doctrines have fractured my family extensively." - Email from reader